-Storage and insurance costs for any collectables and artwork that are owned by an SMSF are tax deductible.
-The insurance for these assets must be in the name of the fund and it must be taken out within seven days of them being acquired.
+Storage and insurance costs for any collectables and artwork owned by your SMSF are tax deductible.
+Insurance for these assets must be in the name of the fund and it must be taken out within seven days of them being acquired.

 What is the process for claiming these expenses and deductions?

-Tax-deductible SMSF expenses can generally be claimed in the year that they are paid.
-The only exception are any depreciation claims, which are “non-cash” expenses that are claimed over the estimated life of their associated assets.
+Tax-deductible SMSF expenses can generally be claimed in the year they are paid.
+The only exception is depreciation claims, which are ‘non-cash’ expenses that are claimed over the estimated life of the associated assets.

-All SMSF tax-deductible expenses should be claimed in the annual ATO return so that the appropriate tax debt or refund each year can be determined.
-Fund trustees should ensure that:
+All SMSF tax-deductible expenses should be claimed in the annual ATO return so the appropriate tax debt or refund each year can be determined.
+Importantly, fund trustees should ensure that:

 - They retain all their receipts and invoices for at least five years after their annual returns have been submitted to the ATO.

-SMSF expenses that you can’t claim (and which you might expect that you can) include:
+SMSF expenses you can’t claim (and which you might have expected you could) include:

-- Legal expenses, such as those involved with preparing an SMSF’s initial trust deed (or significantly amending it a later date).
+- Legal expenses, such as those involved with preparing your SMSF’s initial trust deed (or significantly amending it a later date)

 - Any other costs associated with establishing the fund, as these are regarded as capital expenses.

-In addition, if the trustees of the fund incur any administrative penalties from the ATO for non-compliance, these expenses cannot legally be paid by the fund.
-The trustees also cannot legally be reimbursed by the fund for the payment of these penalties.
-Administrative penalties are therefore not paid by SMSFs and accordingly are not tax deductible.
+In addition, if the trustees of the fund incur any administrative penalties from the ATO for non-compliance, these expenses must not be paid by the fund.
+It’s also not legal for trustees to be reimbursed by the fund for payment of these penalties.
+Administrative penalties are therefore not paid by the SMSF and so are not tax deductible.

-SMSF expenses that relate specifically to the fund’s taxable income are tax deductible.
-Some SMSFs have both taxable and non-taxable income.
-In this situation, fund expenses must be split between these two types of income, and the amount apportioned to non-taxable income is not tax deductible.
+SMSF expenses that relate specifically to your fund’s taxable income are tax deductible.
+However, some SMSFs have both taxable and non-taxable income.
+In this situation, fund expenses must be split between these two types of income, and only the amount apportioned to taxable income is tax deductible.

 The information contained in this article is general in nature.
-It’s worthwhile to seek independent professional advice about the tax-deductibility of your SMSF’s expenses.
+It’s generally worth seeking independent professional advice about the tax-deductibility of your SMSF’s expenses.